zhol0777/is-this-good/README.md

 ### Switch orientation

 Look, most of these cheaper kits you’ll find on Amazon, AliExpress, or BangGood are going to have north-facing switches, which will slightly limit the set of keycaps you can use on your keyboard.
 (For more information, message !northfacing within the help channel in mechkeys)
-Budget keyboard kits that are easily available having south facing switches are more of an exception to the rule than the rule itself
+Budget keyboard kits that are easily available having south facing switches are more of an exception to the rule than the rule itself, but you can still find them with a bit of looking around.

 ### Boards We Have Feelings About

 #### Any Optical Board

 Most of these are not great.
 Optical boards only work with optical switches.
 Even if yours are hotswap, you cannot use mechanical switch bottoms, your options for tactile leaves are zero-to-limited, and actuation distance will be weird if you stem swap; you’re shooting yourself in the foot if you want to upgrade your switches.
 The sensors for optical keys sometimes just don’t work or break, and don’t always take to lube great (don’t lube your stem poles, please).
-And most importantly, Optical switches won’t make you play games better.
-A laser does not improve latency due to needing to be interpreted by the MCU.
-Your performance will not improve.
+And most importantly, optical switches won’t make you play games better.
+A laser does not improve latency.
+Your performance as a gamer will not improve.

 #### Some Skyloong Optical Kit (SK6*/GK6*, SK87, etc.)